Find Trade Colleges

 $4,891 Average Tuition & Fees

 Centralia College landed the #22 spot in the 2023 rankings for the most popular bachelor’s degree trade school programs.
-Centralia College is a small public school located in Centralia, Washington that handed out 64 bachelor’s degrees in 2021-2022.
+Centralia College is a small public school situated in Centralia, Washington.
+It awarded 64 bachelor’s degrees in 2021-2022.

-Full-time students from Washington pay an average of $4,891 in tuition and fees if they choose to attend Centralia College.
-If you are from out of state, expect to pay an average of $5,381.
-Around 67% of those degree recipients were women.
+In-state students pay an average of $4,891 in tuition and fees if they attend Centralia College full time.
+Those students who come from outside the state pay an average of $5,381.
+Of those students who received their degree, 67% were women.

 #23